mpsilfve/finer-data/README.md

 of 953 articles (193,742 word tokens) with six named entity classes (organization, location, person, product, event, and date).
 The corpus is available for research purposes and can be readily used for development of NER systems for Finnish.
+The corpus is described in the article

+"A Finnish News Corpus for Named Entity Recognition" (in review)

+## Experiments

-In addition, the repository contains the Digitoday (digitoday.2015.test.csv) and Wikipedia (wikipedia.test.csv) evaluation sets employed in the experiments of the article
+The repository also contains the Digitoday (digitoday.2015.test.csv) and Wikipedia (wikipedia.test.csv) evaluation sets employed in the experiments of the article